Penske Entertainment

 Allison Melangton

-Allison Melangton was named senior vice president of Penske Entertainment in October 2020.
-She is responsible for the oversight of several business areas within the Indianapolis Motor Speedway and NTT INDYCAR SERIES, including marketing, communications, video content production and corporate partnerships, as well as human resources for Penske Entertainment.
+Allison Melangton was named senior vice president in October 2014.
+She is responsible for the oversight of several business areas within the Indianapolis Motor Speedway and NTT INDYCAR SERIES, including marketing, communications, video content production and corporate partnerships.

 Most notably, Melangton led the planning and execution of the 100th Running of the Indianapolis 500 in 2016, which was recognized as Sports Business Journal’s Sports Event of the Year and featured the event’s first-ever sold-out crowd since its inception in 1911.

-Melangton served on the Executive Leadership team of Indiana Sports Corp. for 20 years, serving the final two years as president from September 2012 until October 2014.
-She spent four of those years serving as CEO and president of the 2012 Indianapolis Super Bowl Host Committee from 2008-2012.
+Melangton served on the executive leadership team of Indiana Sports Corp. for 20 years, serving the final two years as president from September 2012 until October 2014.
+She spent four of those years serving as CEO and president of the 2012 Indianapolis Super Bowl Host Committee from 2008-12.

 Melangton was honored with a “Sagamore of the Wabash” by Indiana Governor Mitch Daniels in 2012 and recognized as a “Living Legend” by the Indiana Historical Society in 2014.
 Sports Business Journal, the nation’s industry-leading publication, named Melangton a recipient of its “Game Changers” award in 2012.
 In 2017, Melangton received recognition for two Lifetime Achievement Awards, the Jefferson Award for Community Impact and College Mentors for Kids.

-Melangton also serves on the board of directors for OneAmerica Financial Partners, Inc., the 2022 College Football Playoff, the 2024 NBA All-Star Game, the St. Vincent Foundation, the 500 Festival and the Indianapolis Economic Club.
+Melangton also serves on the board of directors for OneAmerica Financial Partners, Inc., the St. Vincent Foundation, and serves on the board for the 2025 WNBA All-Star Game.

 Melangton was nationally recognized with the 2011 FBI Director’s Community Leadership Award for working as a liaison between the NFL and the Indianapolis community for the 2012 Super Bowl.